Skip to main content

 Detect when the billing system is unavailable

-You can use the getBillingStatus method (after fetching the products) to detect when it is the case in order to display the appropriate error message.
+You can use the getBillingStatus method (after fetching the products) to detect when this is the case in order to display the appropriate error message.

-On Android, we also recommend displaying an error message when the billing system is unavailable because the Google Play Store app is outdated (it can happen on old devices with an outdated software).
-Tell the user to open the Play Store app, go to "Settings", select "About" and click on "Update Play Store".
+On Android, we also recommend displaying an error message when the billing system is unavailable due to an outdated Google Play Store app (which can occur on older devices with outdated software).
+Instruct the user to open the Play Store app, navigate to "Settings," select "About," and click on "Update Play Store."

 var status = await Iaphub.getBillingStatus();